 Grading and Advising for the Major Program

-Prospective majors must meet with the Assistant Director of Undergraduate Data Science Studies for a preliminary discussion of their plans.
+Prospective majors are strongly encouraged to meet with the Assistant Director of Undergraduate Data Science Studies for a preliminary discussion of their plans.
 This preliminary meeting will address frequently asked questions and offer advice when appropriate.
 In contrast to the minor program, a consent form is not required for declaring the major.

 The following policy applies to students who wish to receive a grade of Incomplete for a Data Science course: in addition to submitting the official Incomplete Form required by the College, students must have completed at least half of the total required course work with a grade of C- or better, and they must be unable to complete the remaining course work by the end of the quarter due to an emergency.